 Preferred shares with mandatory redemption features are accounted for in accordance with the substance of the contractual arrangement and, as such are classified as financial liabilities.
-Dividends paid on preferred shares classified as liabilities are expensed to the statement of income as dividends on redeemable preferred shares.
+Dividends paid on preferred shares classified as liabilities are expensed to the statement of income (loss) and comprehensive income (loss) as dividends on redeemable preferred shares.